 My epiphany began when upon arrival at the urgent care check-in desk a sympathetic clerk asked me to sign an authorization form that identified me as “female, age 70”.

 “Wait!
 That can’t be.”
 Just a few weeks ago my oldest son said “Mom, you and 70 just don’t go together”.
 I told him he was my favorite and convinced myself that the number of years was irrelevant.
 But, at the urgent care desk, my first reaction was to push the paper back for correction.
 Then – it hit me – I am 70.
 As in seven zero.

-I have now officially become part of the older generation, the generation that everyone expects to be somewhat dotty.
-The generation that collects social security, takes cruises, and thinks that an afternoon with the grandkids is a special treat.
-I wanted to scream at everyone that I just have a bad case of food-poisoning – I am not suffering a heart attack; I am not dying.
+I have now officially become part of the older generation, the generation that everyone expects to be somewhat doty – a member of the generation that collects social security, takes cruises, and thinks that an afternoon with the grandkids is a special treat.
+I wanted to scream at everyone that I just have a bad case of food-poisoning.
+I am not suffering a heart attack.
+I am not dying.
 I work out, love jazz, drink wine, dance when I can, and have a job hanging out with college students every day.
 My mind is eighteen.
 The body . . . well, I’m working on that.

 For the next three hours, I lay hooked up to a bag of Ringer’s solution while vampires dressed in uniforms sucked my blood into syringes, monitored my vitals, and slowly replenished depleted fluids.
 Eventually, the staff determined that I wasn’t having a heart attack, that I was in no danger of dying, and left me alone with the beep-beep of monitors, the slow drip of Ringer’s and a mind unfettered.
 What a dangerous combination!